ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 ### Client: Using the Web UI ###
 You are the Client.
 You interact with Loft's web UI.
 After the Host has started Loft's connection, scan the QR code or directly navigate to the link displayed on the Native UI.
+You should see a login dialog; enter the username/password shown on the Native UI.
 The web UI should appear in your web browser now:

 <img src="https://s3.amazonaws.com/filepicker-images-rapgenius/AEJRdzMDTOOnoXR5pWOP_Screen%20Shot%202021-05-28%20at%2011.15.41%20AM.png" height="310px" width="369px" />